-The accuracy of setting the signal and noise levels has been taken as +/-[6.5]dB which is based on the Indirect Far Field measurement uncertainty for EIS in Table B.1.3.3-2.
+The accuracy of setting the signal and noise levels has been taken as \pm -[6.0]dB.
 The uncertainty is subject to further analysis by RAN5.

 During conformance test, the test system will need to find the UE Rx beam peak.
 At present an allowance of [0.5] dB has been included, but is subject to further analysis by RAN5.